Old Ohavi Zedek Synagogue

 The Old Ohavi Zedek Synagogue (Hebrew for "Lovers of Justice") is an historic synagogue building at Archibald and Hyde Streets in Burlington, Vermont, in the United States.
-It was built in 1885 for Ohavi Zedek, Vermont's oldest Jewish congregation, and is currently occupied by Congregation Ahavath Gerim.
+It was built in 1885 for Ohavi Zedek, Vermont's oldest Jewish congregation, and was subsequently occupied by Congregation Ahavath Gerim.
 The building, a distinctive vernacular interpretation of the Gothic Revival style, was listed on the National Register of Historic Places in 1978.
+The building went up for sale in 2021 as the congregation faced shrinking membership and expensive repairs.
+It currently houses retail space.

 History

 Founded in 1876, Ohavi Zedek is the oldest Jewish congregation in Vermont.
 The congregation was founded by Jewish immigrants from Eastern Europe, predominantly Lithuanian Jews.
 The congregation constructed this building in 1885, and in 1952 the congregation moved to its present home on North Prospect Street.
 This building was sold to Ahavath Gerim, a traditional egalitarian Conservative congregation.
+In 2023 the build was sold again to 'local entrepreneur' Kitter Spater.
+According to an interview with Spater by Seven Days, "He intends to turn the main sanctuary and balcony of the building into an incubator for six to eight small food vendors."
+As of 2026 the building houses Milk Moth: a vintage clothing and home decor store.